-- Downstream flooding arising as a result of increased built surfaces and pluvial flooding affecting future residents: - Fluvial or river flooding affecting future residents; - Direct and indirect contamination of water courses arising as a result of contaminated surface water run-off from parking areas etc. - Impact on beneficial use of the River Liffey as a water source downstream of the proposed Development.
+- Downstream flooding arising as a result of increased built surfaces and pluvial flooding affecting future residents; - Fluvial or river flooding affecting future residents; - Residual pluvial flooding from the proposed storm water drainage system affecting future residents; - Direct and indirect contamination of water courses arising as a result of contaminated surface water run-off from parking areas etc. - Impact on beneficial use of the River Liffey as a water source downstream of the proposed Development.